hammerspace-me/frontend/README.md

 ### Development

-For development, the backpack frontend can be started with the following command:
+For development, the frontend can be started with the following command:

 ```bash
 # Start frontend in watch mode (automatically reload if files change)
 $ npm run start